Subscribe (in the view that should receive updates):

 Broadcasting from inside a reactive action

+the action returns).
 Everyone else gets the broadcast.
 Idiomorph dedupes a replace by DOM id, so

 the actor doesn’t double-apply — but for append/prepend (and animations or